 The rope bridge is not for the faint of heart.
 It’s almost seventy feet long and spans a hundred-foot drop to the rocks and water below.
 It costs £9 for the pleasure of defying death.

 Once you’re on the island, though, you can really appreciate the beauty of the coastline.
-Everywhere you look are beautiful, teal-colored water and rocky green crags.
+Everywhere you look are rocky green crags and beautiful, teal-colored water.
 The island is yours to wander, though you should take care not to get too close to the steep drops at its edges!

 The island is a popular destination, but if the weather is nice and the island uncrowded it would be a great place to just sit and enjoy the scenery.

 Unfortunately for us, it was drizzling as we crossed onto the island and soon began to rain in earnest.
 As a result, we didn’t linger long.
 At any rate, we were anxious to make it to the Giant’s Causeway.

 The Giant’s Causeway is an incredible geological formation located along the coast.
 Tens of thousands of basalt columns of varying sizes crowd together at the edge of the sea.
 They fit together seamlessly at the corners like they were cut and placed there by human hands.

 The area is actually the result of an ancient volcanic eruption, but legend holds that Irish giant Finn MacCool built the causeway across the North Channel to answer the challenge of a fellow giant in Scotland.
 Some say that he defeated the giant, but the other version of the story is more colorful.
 It tells that Finn saw the size of the Scottish giant and fled back to Ireland, where his wife disguised him as a baby.
 When the Scottish giant saw the size of “baby” Finn, he was terrified at how huge his father must be.
 He scrambled back to Scotland, destroying the causeway along the way to prevent the massive giant from following him.